Capillary surfaces arising in singular perturbation problems

-We recall the definition from \cite{Nitsche} page 47. \begin{defn} We say that $\M$ is of topological type $[\epsilon, r, \chi]$ if it has orientation $\e$, Euler characteristic $\chi$,and $r$ boundary curves.
+We recall the definition of topological type $[\e, r, \chi]$ of hypersurface $\M\subset \R^3$ from \cite{Nitsche} page 47. \begin{defn} We say that $\M$ is of topological type $[\epsilon, r, \chi]$ if it has orientation $\e$, Euler characteristic $\chi$, and $r$ boundary curves.
 Here $\epsilon=\pm1$, where $+1$ means that $\M$ is orientable and $\epsilon=-1$ non-orientable.
 For orientable surface the Euler characteristic is defined by the relation $\chi=2-2g-r$ where $g$ is the genus of $\M$. \end{defn}

 Now the first part of Theorem C follows from Nitsche's theorem, see page 2 \cite{Nitsche}.
 Moreover, the only stationary surfaces of disk type are the totally geodesic disks and the spherical cups.
 From Lemma \ref{lem-cap} it follows that if $u_0=rg$ and $\supp g$ is a disk then $u_0$ is a half plane.